robertrosenbusch/gfx803_rocm/README.md

 6. install ComfyUI and download a Model inside the container _OR_ use [my ComfyUI-Container-Dockerfile](https://github.com/robertrosenbusch/gfx803_rocm_comfyui)
 7. After installing ComfyUI _reinstall_ pytorch and torchvision wheels into your ComfyUI-Python-Environment.
 You will find the Polaris compiled Python-Wheel-Files into the "/pytorch/dist" and "/vision/dist" Directory or if you use the precompiled WHL file from this repo into the directory you are mapped and transfered.
 8. Since ROCm 6.0 you have to use the _"--lowvram"_ option at ComfyUI's main.py to create correct results. *Dont know why* ...
+9. Since ROCm 6.0 you have to use the _"--lowvram"_ option at ComfyUI's main.py to create correct results. *Dont know why* ...